 If there are are a few in the group, why not spread out your kit so that you're all within the restrictions, but using your allowances to the max.
 Products like the VEO BIB bag-in-bag are designed to be lightweight while protecting your camera kit, and fit into a wide range of everyday bags

 This has to be at your own risk, and we wouldn't recommend relying on it, but it has been pointed out my many photographers so we thought we'd share.
 If your bag is only slightly over the limit and looks like it will fit, most of the time you won't be checked.
 So keep it clean on the outside (no tripod or stuffed side pockets) and if it has the capability, make it look easy to carry (most suggested carrying it as a backpack).
-Also if the bags a centimetre or two out, then there is a little bit of "squish" factor with material handles and empty pockets that normally allows you to fit your bag into the cages they use to check.
+Also if the bags a centimetre or so out, then there is a normally a bit of "squish" factor with material handles and empty pockets that normally allows you to fit your bag into the cages they use to check.

-Always try to board early.
-Even if you have a bag that is within the airline allowances.
+Always try to board early, even if you have a bag that is within the airline allowances.
 As the overhead lockers become full, cabin crew will often take the bags from the last passengers to place in the hold.

 In the unlikely event you are stopped at the aircraft door and told to surrender your bag, have a backup plan.
 For example, you could take a bag that has a removable insert to hold your camera kit like the VEO Active, or have your kit in a VEO BIB Bag-In-Bag, that you can remove from the bag.
 These are much smaller than the bag itself, and it increases the chance that the cabin crew will let you keep your kit with you in the cabin as it may, for example, be able to store under the seat in front of you.

 If you are stopped and don't have a backup plan, be politely uncompromising.
-Remember, the cabin staff aren't deliberately going out of their way to pick on you, and will understand that you don't want to put an expensive camera kit in the hold and will look for solutions.
-However, they are human too, and none of us respond well to threats and attempts to bully or intimidate.
+Remember, the cabin staff aren't deliberately going out of their way to pick on you, and will understand that you don't want to put an expensive camera kit in the hold, and will look for solutions.
+However, they are human too, and none of us responds well to threats and attempts to bully or intimidate.
 The difference is that here that they can go into a rule-based mode that will increase the likelihood of your kit ending up in the hold.

 As a last resort, if you can't get your kit into the cabin luggage allowance, then you have little choice but to leave it behind or put it in the hold.
 In this situation, make sure you have a case that is designed to protect your gear from rough handling on the ground (those "fragile" stickers will probably be ignored), the changes in air pressure as the aircraft ascends/descends (or the lid may decide not to open when you land if it's airtight/waterproof), and be secured with suitable locks (to prevent prying fingers).
 From the Vanguard range, we would recommend one of the Supreme Cases.